Exploration Licensing Program

 Current Exploration Licenses and Pending Applications

-The state has issued five exploration licenses covering 525,629 acres and has received applications for two other areas.
+The state has three active exploration licenses and has received applications for two other areas.

 |LOCATION||ADL FILE NUMBER||LICENSEE||ACRES||COMMITMENT||EFFECTIVE DATE||TERM|

 |Houston-Willow Basin||391282||Samuel Cade and Daniel Donkel||18,698||$500,000||Dec.
 1, 2018||6 Years|